yosbelms/cor/RELEASING.md

 ### Asisted by CICD servers

-    Make sure the CICD server authenticates automatically in GitHub and NPM
+> Make sure the CICD server authenticates automatically in GitHub and NPM

 * Create a new branch with the version name `git checkout -b <version>`
 * `git push origin <version>`

     The CICD server should be able to execute `make release` command which publish the new version in NPM and will make a new tag named v<version>, eg. v1.3.0
-* if every thing is ok, the you can savely delete version branch `git branch -D v<version>`
+* if every thing were fine, then you can savely delete version branch `git branch -D v<version>`